KindYAK/GPT-4o-vision-FashionMNIST-benchmark/README.md

 ```

 ## Notes
-GPT-4o-mini declined to classify 30 of the images.
-They are presented in `bad_imgs` folder
+GPT-4o-mini declined to classify 30 of the test images.
+They are presented in `bad_imgs` folder.
-`results.csv` contains per-image classification results with LLM's reasoning
+`results.csv` contains per-image classification results with LLM's reasoning for the test set
+`results_train.csv` contains per-image classification results with LLM's reasoning for
+a random sample of 1000 images from train set

 ## Results
+Fashion MNIST **test set**:

 Accuracy: 0.8085

 Classification Report:

               precision    recall  f1-score   support